ppgcourseUB/ppgcourse2023/Model_selection_and_partitioning_scheme_M_RIUTORT/Readme.md

 search = greedy;
 ```

-Now, you can submit the a job script named *partition_finder2.run*:
+Now, you can submit the job script named *partition_finder2.run*:

 ```
 #!/bin/bash